edguy3/CenStatus/README.md

 ## Synopsis

-This file shows the status of public cen.ai tracked projects .
+This file shows the status of public cen.ai tracked projects as of Sat Jan 13 22:03:25 EST 2018.

 ## Modules